sandersch/socket2me/berkeley_sockets_api.md

 ### Overview

-  * Originally developed in BSD as a C interface to the TCP/IP protocol suite
+  * Originally developed in BSD 4.2 as a C interface to the TCP/IP protocol suite
+    * Virtually unchanged since 1983
+    * TCP/IP was still a proposed standard at the time
   * API has approximately two dozen functions
   * A _socket_ is a (file) handle created by the OS that is associated with the end point of a communication channel
   * Bound to local or remote address